Naratip-Poom/Assignment2/Readme.md

-"this is my firttime in ass2"
+"this is my first time in ass2"
+I'm trying to edit